Clara Whitehill Hunt: Legacy

-Clara has left behind a legacy of her career within the Brooklyn Public Library, The Clara Whitehill Hunt Collection of Children's Literature.
+A legacy of her career is at the Brooklyn Public Library: the Clara Whitehill Hunt Collection of Children's Literature.
 This collection encompasses 13,000 books, pamphlets, and periodicals, which date all the way back from 1741 up unto the 1950s.
 Within this collection is the Old Juvenile collection, which features 4,500 pieces dating from 1741 into the early 1900s.
 The Hunt Collection is available for viewing by appointment only.